Library

 Bare wood when left exposed to the elements will weather.
 What do we mean by weather?
 Wood is continually going through changes due to sunlight, water, mechanical forces and heat.
 Each of these can present problems, but sunlight does considerable damage to the surface of the wood due to a process called photooxidation.
 In this process lignin, which provides support structure in the cell wall, is broken down and degraded, turning the wood grey in appearance.

 After this damage has occurred it would be unwise to stain or paint on the surface of the damaged wood.
 Ask yourself would you apply paint to an old rusty metal pole and expect it to stay adhered for a long time?
 Of course not.
 In the same way, the compromised wood surface must first be removed through mechanical and chemical means before applying a coating to the surface.
-Perma-Chink’s product to deal with this problem is called Wood Renew™, and when dissolved in water produces hydrogen peroxide.
+The best product to deal with this problem is called Wood Renew, and when dissolved in water produces hydrogen peroxide.

 This, along with additional highly effective cleaning agents, work together to remove resin oils, dirt and disinfect the wood.
 A pressure washer is used to help mechanically remove the damaged layer of wood leaving behind a bare, clean, and newly restored surface to apply a coating.
 The appearance of the wood changes from a dark gray to a freshly milled yellow color.
 It is truly amazing to see the difference this process can have on the wood.
 Surface mold and spores, dirt and damaged wood fibers are all removed in this process.
 We are cleaning and restoring wood back to its original, bright clean form.